manish0718/KNN-from-Scratch/README.md

 # KNN-from-Scratch
-Applied KNN on iris dataset by sklearn
+Applied KNN on iris dataset by sklearn from scratch